 1 teaspoon chili powder

 Place prime rib roast onto a large cutting board.
 Combine seasoning ingredients and slather all over roast.
 Make sure it is well coated.

 Prepare grill for rotisserie cooking following the instructions in your grill manual.

 Place the rib roast bone-side down.
 If you are using a boneless rib roast just place it on its side.
 Lift the roast from the ends and rotate it to find its approximate center.

 Using a long, thin blade knife, cut through the center end to end.

-Place roast on grill and adjust to center.
-Tighten forks.
+Place roast on grill and adjust to center; then tighten the forks.

 Place an aluminum drip pan under the space where the roast will sit.
 Add about a cup of water to the drip pan, if you intend to make gravy with the rendered juices.